Medical missions in China: Protestant medical missions

-The first western medical effort in China was the foundation of a public dispensary for Chinese at Macau in 1820 by the Rev Robert Morrison and Dr. John Livingstone, who was a surgeon to the East India Company.
+The first western medical effort in China was the foundation of a public dispensary for Chinese at Macau in 1820 by the Robert Morrison and John Livingstone, who was a surgeon to the East India Company.
 Although Morrison was not a medical practitioner, he had studied briefly at St. Bartholomew's Hospital in London.
 One of the objects of Morrison's dispensary was to discover whether the Chinese Pharmacopoeia "might not supply something in addition to the means now possessed of lessening human suffering in the West."
 Morrison stealthily purchased a collection of over 800 volumes of Chinese medical books, along with a collection of Chinese medicines.
-A Chinese physician, Dr. Lee, directed the dispensing of medicines, with a herbalist in attendance to explain the properties of articles supplied by him.
+A Chinese physician, Dr. Lee, directed the dispensing of medicines, with an herbalist in attendance to explain the properties of articles supplied by him.

 A significant moment occurred in 1828, when Dr. Thomas Richardson Colledge, a Christian surgeon of the East India Company, opened a hospital in Canton (the Canton Hospital).
 Colledge believed that Christians had a duty to help the sick in China, but he was never able to devote his time fully to medical missionary work.
 He corresponded with the existing Protestant mission societies, and in 1834 Dr. Peter Parker, the first full-time Protestant medical missionary, who Colledge mentored, was able to open a hospital at Canton in connection with the mission of the American Board.

 Parker quickly realized the need for trained Chinese help, and trained his first medical student Kwan Ato in 1836.
 Parker introduced both ether and chloroform anesthesia to China.
 His medical school is most remembered because of Dr. Sun Yat Sen, who studied there in 1886 for one year before returning to resume his studies in Hong Kong.

 In 1835-36 Parker and Colledge and a few Christian foreign residents formed the Medical Missionary Society of China.
 In a little time the news of Parker's mission spread.
 Public preaching was not permitted in China, and foreigners were restricted to residence at the Thirteen Factories at Canton.
 But the new hospital appealed to the Chinese in spite of their suspicions.
 In a Chinese village, married women would sit all night in the streets in order to get a chance in the line of patients crowding upon the doctor the next morning.
 When the First Opium War closed Parker's hospital in 1840, 9,000 severe cases had been relieved besides uncounted minor ones.